AbhayMishra1357/Verto_employee_application/README.md

 ## 📄 CSV Export

 * Click **“Download CSV”** on the frontend to export all employees.
-* CSV includes: `ID, Name, Email, Position, Created At, Updated At`.
+* CSV includes: `ID, Name, Email, Position, Created At, Updated At, Mobile number, department, joining date, Salary `.

 ---